 I have listed below some ideas to check out for all grade-levels.
 I have arranged them by subject and then by age-group, youngest first.
 They are just possibilities.
 You will not be able to use them all and there is plenty more where they came from.
 Again, the key is not to get overwhelmed.
 Just find things that meet your needs.
 Keep it simple.

-A wonderful introduction to homeschooling:
+An inspiring, confidence-building introduction to homeschooling:

 A Charlotte Mason Companion by Karen Andreola